-- (1) Foreign direct investment contributes to the Union's growth, by enhancing its competitiveness, creating jobs and economies of scale, bringing in capital, technologies, innovation, expertise, and by opening new markets for the Union's exports.
-It supports the objectives of the Investment Plan for Europe and contributes to other Union projects and programmes. - (2) Article 3(5) of the Treaty on the European Union (TEU) specifies that the Union, in its relations with the wider world, shall uphold and promote its values and interests and contribute to the protection of its citizens.
-Moreover, the Union and the Member States have an open investment environment, which is enshrined in the Treaty on the Functioning of the European Union ('TFEU') and embedded in the international commitments undertaken by the Union and its Member States with respect to foreign direct investment. - (3) Pursuant to the international commitments undertaken in the World Trade Organisation, the Organisation for Economic Cooperation and Development, and in the trade and investment agreements concluded with third countries, it is possible for the Union and Members States to adopt restrictive measures to foreign direct investment on the grounds of security or public order, subject to certain requirements.
-The framework established by this Regulation relates to foreign direct investment into the European Union.
-Outward investment and market access to third countries are dealt with under other trade and investment policy instruments.
+- (1) Foreign direct investment contributes to the Union's growth by enhancing its competitiveness, creating jobs and economies of scale, bringing in capital, technologies, innovation, expertise, and by opening new markets for the Union's exports.
+It supports the objectives of the Investment Plan for Europe and contributes to other Union projects and programmes. - (2) Article 3(5) of the Treaty on European Union (TEU) specifies that the Union, in its relations with the wider world, shall uphold and promote its values and interests and contribute to the protection of its citizens.
+Moreover, the Union and the Member States have an open investment environment, which is enshrined in the Treaty on the Functioning of the European Union (TFEU) and embedded in the international commitments of the Union and its Member States with respect to foreign direct investment. - Organization (WTO), in the Organisation for Economic Cooperation and Development, and in the trade and investment agreements concluded with third countries, it is possible for the Union and the Members States to adopt restrictive measures relating to foreign direct investment on the grounds of security or public order, subject to certain requirements.
+The framework established by this Regulation relates to foreign direct investments into the Union.
+Outward investment and access to third country markets are dealt with under other trade and investment policy instruments.

-- (4) This Regulation is without prejudice to the right of Member States to derogate to the free movement of capital as laid down in Article 65(1)(b) TFEU.
-Several Member States have put in place measures according to which they may restrict those movements on grounds of public policy or public security.
-Those measures reflect the objectives and concerns of Member States with respect to foreign direct investment, and result in a number of different measures in terms of scope and procedure.
-Other Member States do not have such mechanisms.
-Member States wanting to put in place such mechanisms in the future may take into account the functioning, experiences and best practices of mechanisms already in place. - (5) There is currently no comprehensive framework at Union level for the screening of foreign direct investments on the grounds of security or public order, while the major trading partners of the Union have already developed such frameworks. - (6) Foreign direct investment falls within the common commercial policy.
-In accordance with Article 3(1)(e) TFEU, the European Union has exclusive competence with respect to the common commercial policy.
+- (4) This Regulation is without prejudice to the right of Member States to derogate from the free movement of capital as provided for in point b of Article 65(1)

+TFEU.
+Several Member States have put in place measures according to which they may restrict such movement on grounds of public policy or public security.

+Those measures reflect the objectives and concerns of Member States with respect to foreign direct investment, and might result in a number of mechanisms which are different in terms of scope and procedure.
+Member States wanting to put in place such mechanisms in the future could take into account the functioning, experiences and best practices of existing mechanisms. - (5) There is currently no comprehensive framework at Union level for the screening of foreign direct investments on the grounds of security or public order, while the major trading partners of the Union have already developed such frameworks. - (6) Foreign direct investment falls within the field of the common commercial policy.
+In accordance with point e of Article 3(1) TFEU, the Union has exclusive competence with respect to the common commercial policy.